 It might not be the fanciest bakery on the block, it certainly isn’t the best looking, it doesn’t have the most chairs and always seems to be crowded no matter what time of the day you show up, but nobody, not even a self loathing, single since 2013, cynic like myself could ever deny that they’re brilliant at what they do.

-2) Chicken Pan Roll
+Chicken Pan Roll

-The chicken pan roll is arguably my favourite thing, in life.
+The chicken pan roll is possibly my favourite thing, in life.
 It’s the one thing that put A1 on the map, and if it isn’t it really should be.
 Everything at A1 is excellent, but the pan rolls are beyond just that, they’re something greater.
 The roll itself is thin and sweetish and stuffed with some of the finest chicken kheema I’ve ever tasted.
 It’s a bit on the spicy side, but even people who don’t like spicy food because they’re horrible human beings will find it scrumptious.

 Chicken Nugget Stick

 A1 has some really nice desserts, but we only had the blood sugar levels to try out one of them, and it looks like we made the right choice.
 A1’s Mawa Cakes taste like milk.
-I could take a hundred words more to describe it, but that’s exactly what it tastes like.
+I could write a hundred words more to describe it, but that’s mainly what it tastes like.
 And while Mawa Cake is generally more popular at Parsi and Irani cafes (its name is derived from a mix of the words “Milk” and “Bawa”) A1 has one of the best Mawa cakes I’ve had to date.
 It could have been a bit less oily, but when did a little oil ever hurt anyone?

 If you’re not from Bandra, you might not be too familiar with A1, in which case you really need to go there.
-If you live in Bandra, or pretend to live in Bandra like I do, you’ve probably tried A1 already, in which case you should go there again.
+If you live in Bandra, or pretend to live in Bandra like I do, you’ve probably tried A1 already, in which case you should definitely go there again.
 If it’s good enough for 81 year old Catholic ladies, you’re damn well sure it’s good enough for you.